 - A. "Emergency removal" shall be the exclusion of a student who poses a continuing danger to District property or persons in the District or whose behavior presents an on-going threat of disrupting the educational process provided by the District.
 (See Policy 5610.03 "Emergency Removal") - B. "Suspension" shall be the temporary exclusion of a student by the Superintendent, Principal, assistant Principal, or any other administrator from the District's instructional program for a period not to exceed ten (10) school days.
-Suspension shall not_extend beyond the current school year, if at the time a suspension is imposed, fewer than ten (10) days remain in the school year. - [X] The Superintendent may instead require a student to participate in a community service program or another alternative consequence for a number of hours equal to the remaining part of the period of the suspension.
-The student shall be required to begin such community service program or alternative consequence during the first full week day of summer break. - [] The Superintendent may develop a list of appropriate alternative consequences, and set forth such list in the applicable guidelines.
+Suspension shall not\extend beyond the current school year, if at the time a suspension is imposed, fewer than ten (10) days remain in the school year.

+The Superintendent may instead require a student to participate in a community service program or another alternative consequence for a number of hours equal to the remaining part of the period of the suspension.
+The student shall be required to begin such community service program or alternative consequence during the first full week day of summer break.